The first step on the career ladder

 Need assistance with a job search or application?

 To verify to the company that an internship is a required component of your degree program, you can attach the following letter with your proof of enrollment:

 If the company needs an individualized confirmation, you can request for it here.

 Professional Internship Certificate: What must be included?

-To have your work experience or internship recognized, you must submit a copy of the certificate of completion from the company at the Infopoint Mathematics.
-The certificate should include the following information:
+To have your work experience or internship recognized, you must submit a copy of the certificate of completion from the company and any other necessary documents digitally as one single PDF (max.
+2 MB) in the Moodle course.
+The certificate must include the following information: